ExpressApp/pybotx/README.md

 Main features:

  * Simple integration with your web apps.
- * Synchronous API as well as asynchronous.
+ * Asynchronous API with synchronous as a fallback option.
  * 100% test coverage.
  * 100% type annotated codebase.